 Electrical discharge machining, or the EDM wire cutting process, uses controlled and rapidly repeating electrical charges to remove material from electrically conductive materials such as metals.

 Many people look at wire EDM cutting in terms of how the method stacks up against laser cutting, 3D manufacturing, or traditional machining for multi-axis shaping of metal.
 But for us at Metal Cutting Corporation — and our customers — the topic of wire EDM cutting pros and cons is all about 2-axis cutoff and how the EDM method compares with other precision metal cutting options.

-With the wire EDM cutting process, controlled and rapidly repeating electrical charges are used to remove material from electrically conductive materials.
-It is a very precise method for the right applications, such as for 2-axis cutting of small parts with tight tolerances at high volumes.
-For example, for mass production of pins, probes, and other small, solid metal parts with diameters under 0.020” (0.50 mm), wire EDM can deliver:
+Wire EDM cutting is a very precise method for the right applications, such as for 2-axis cutting of small parts with tight tolerances at high volumes.
+For example, for mass production of pins, probes, and other small, solid metal parts with diameters under 0.020” (0.50 mm), the advantages of EDM include:

 - Highly repeatable lengths without end deformation, distortion, or delamination